Below are some Frequently Asked Questions about Run The Farm:

 Q: What happens if it is raining/threatening rain?
 Is there a rain date?

 A: No rain date… All races are run rain or shine.
-The Muscoot farmer’s market is only open through October and there is already another event scheduled for the final October weekend.
+The Muscoot farmer’s market is only open through October.
 Weather is a fact of life and is always a factor with any outdoor event.
 It makes for an interesting and unique experience if it is pouring rain so please dress (you and your kids) appropriately — and have a change of clothes handy.
 If it is raining the farmers will appreciate your patronage even more than usual since rain really puts a damper on farmer’s market traffic!

 Q: How do I confirm a registration?

-A: You should get an email confirmation right away from RaceIt.com when you register.
+A: You should get an email confirmation right away from our registration provider when you register online.
 If you do not, it could be that you typed your email address incorrectly or the message was trapped in a spam filter (check your spam folder if you have one).
+If you think you mistyped your email, please contact us right away so we can look into and and get it fixed.

 Q: Will there be same day registration?